 Foreign law enforcement requests can be sent to LER@quora.com and must originate from the official email address of the government or law enforcement agency requesting disclosure.
 United States law enforcement requests must be served to Quora's registered agent for process; a courtesy copy may be sent to LER@quora.com.

-Quora will endeavor to provide the affected user with notice about the request via email, if it is not prohibited from doing so by law or if an emergency exists.
+Quora will endeavor to provide the affected user with notice about the request via email, so long as it is not prohibited from doing so by law and/or is not an emergency.
 For more details, see Will Quora notify users about requests for user data from governmental entities, including law enforcement?